 Step 1: Run Command Prompt as Administrator

-Search cmd in Start menu, right click on it and select Run as administrator.
+Search cmd in the Start menu, right-click on it, and select Run as administrator.

 You may see UAC prompt.
 Click on Yes to continue.
 After that Command Prompt will open with administrative privileges.